Close

 Transit and Special Categories

 Transit Visa facilitates airport stops up to 96 hours for eligible nationalities.
 Social Visit Pass covers family reunions and social purposes.
 Training Employment Pass supports internships and professional development programs for students studying at acceptable institutions or earning a fixed monthly salary of at least SGD 3,000 (approximately USD 2,230).
 Work Holiday Pass is designed for students and graduates aged 18 to 25 who want to work and holiday in Singapore for 6 months.
-Long-Term Visit Pass allows foreign visitors to stay in Singapore for up to 10 years, typically issued for social visits, business investments, or retirement purposes.
+Long-Term Visit Pass allows extended stays for social and family purposes and is typically issued for up to 2 years at a time and renewable; the enhanced LTVP+ for families of Singapore citizens is issued for 3 years initially and up to 5 years on renewal.

 Processing times typically range from 10 working days for online applications, but can take up to 8 weeks if the hiring company does not have a Singapore-registered entity.
 Some applications may take three to five working days, excluding the day of submission.
 The processing fee per visa application is SGD 30 (approximately USD 22).
 Each visa type requires specific documentation, with fees and processing times varying by category and validity period.